-Halkidiki has a special place in my heart.
-The country house my childhood friend is located there.
+Halkidiki is special to me.
+My best childhood friend owns a summer house in Kassandra.
 Ever since high school, I have been visiting her in summer.
-When younger, we would spend endless sunny afternoons at the beach bars on Halkidiki's amazing coastline.
+When younger, we would spend endless sunny afternoons at the beach bars on Halkidiki’s amazing coastline.
 Later on, we loved exploring the area with our fiancées.
 After we got married and had our kids, we kept coming back for beach vacations.
 Halkidiki is ideal for families and has some of the most beautiful kid-friendly beaches in Greece.

 Crystal clear shallow waters, endless white beaches on an infinite coastline, pine trees reaching the sea… It seems almost impossible to select my best beaches in Halkidiki with kids.
 There are more than 60 beautiful beaches in this green part of Greece.
 Many of them have been awarded by the Blue Flag Organization.
 In fact, Halkidiki offers the most Blue Flag beaches in Greece.
 You’ll see as many as 89 Blue Flags floating in the wind at beaches and marinas here.
 During my summer holidays in Halkidiki with kids, I have visited many of them.
 All of them have turquoise waters and very clean waters.
 I can definitely recommend Halkidiki with kids for summer holidays.